ntoylker/ntoylker/README.md

-# Hi there, I'm Nikolaos Toulkeridis 👋
+# Hi there, I'm Nikos Toulkeridis 👋

 🎓 **Undergraduate Student in Electrical and Computer Engineering**
 📍 Aristotle University of Thessaloniki

 ---

-## 👨‍💻 About Me
+## ⚔️ About Me

 I'm an aspiring engineer passionate about **Cybersecurity** and **Machine Learning applications**.
 My journey at the Aristotle University of Thessaloniki has fueled my curiosity and eagerness to gain deeper knowledge in these exciting fields.
 I love exploring new technologies, taking on challenging problems, and collaborating with others who share my enthusiasm for innovation.